alexrudnick/dissertation/BURNDOWN.md

 ## general done things
   * DONE set up new laptop and latex build environment there
+  * SKIP be able to draw curves of word training data size versus accuracy

 ## baseline done things
   * DONE maybe rerun the experiments from the baseline chapter so we know that the results are comparable; we're using explicit lists of top words now.